The winds of OBA hypergiants and luminous blue variables: Dynamically-consistent atmosphere models reveal multiple wind regimes: Introduction

 for a sample of OBA supergiants.

-Incorporating this discontinuity in \vinfvesc, modelling efforts in a broader parameter regime using a Monte Carlo approach \citep{Vink+1999} yielded two particular sharp increases (``jumps'') in the behavior of $\dot{M}$ as a function of decreasing effective temperature $T_\text{eff}$: A first one at $T_\mathrm{eff} \approx 25$\,kK, the so-called ``first bi-stability jump'' (1-BiSJ), which could be traced back to a recombination from \ion{Fe}{IV} to \ion{Fe}{III} in the atmosphere, and a second one at $T_\mathrm{eff} \approx 10$\,kK, the ``second bi-stability jump'' (2-BiSJ), attributed to a recombination from \ion{Fe}{III} to \ion{Fe}{II}.
+Incorporating this discontinuity in \vinfvesc, modeling efforts in a broader parameter regime using a Monte Carlo approach \citep{Vink+1999} yielded two particular sharp increases (jumps) in the behavior of $\dot{M}$ as a function of decreasing effective temperature ($T_\text{eff}$): A first jump at $T_\mathrm{eff} \sim 25$\,kK, the so-called first bistability jump (1-BiSJ), which can be traced back to a recombination from \ion{Fe}{IV} to \ion{Fe}{III} in the atmosphere, and a second jump at $T_\mathrm{eff} \sim 10$\,kK, the second bistability jump (2-BiSJ), which is attributed to a recombination from \ion{Fe}{III} to \ion{Fe}{II}.
 These are also included in the mass-loss description from \cite{Vink+2001}, which is widely employed in stellar evolution.
-The jumps have further independently found of any assumption in \vinfvesc\ and other methodologies than the Monte Carlo calculations \citep[e.g.,][]{Mueller-Vink2008, Vink-Sander2021}.
-Commonly, only the 1-BiSJ is explicitly incorporated while the switch to the $\dot{M}$-treatment for cooler stars approximately incorporates the effect of the second one if using a recipe with a high mass loss, such as \citet{deJager+1988}.
+Further, the jumps have been found independently of any assumption on \vinfvesc\ \citep[e.g.,][]{Mueller-Vink2008, Vink-Sander2021}.
+Commonly, only the 1-BiSJ is explicitly incorporated, while the switch to the $\dot{M}$ treatment for cooler stars approximately incorporates the effect of the 2-BiSJ when a recipe with high mass loss is used, such as that by \citet{deJager+1988}.

-Concerning the 1-BiSJ, recent multiwavelength quantitative spectroscopic studies on BSGs challenge this scenario \citep[e.g.,][]{Bernini-Peron+2023, Bernini-Peron+2024, Verhamme+2024, Alkousa+2025, deBurgos+2024}, not finding signs of increases -- at best a rather constant trend, better captured by the $\dot{M}$ prescriptions of \cite{Krticka+2024}.
-Moreover, the discontinuty in \vinfvesc\ is also contested \citep{Crowther+2006,Markova_Puls2008, Alkousa+2025}.
-However, in the LBV regime
+Recent multiwavelength quantitative spectroscopic studies of BSGs challenged the 1-BiSJ scenario \citep[e.g.,][]{Bernini-Peron+2023, Bernini-Peron+2024, Verhamme+2024, Alkousa+2025, deBurgos+2024}.
+They did not find signs of discontinuous increases and reported a rather constant trend at best that was better captured by the $\dot{M}$ prescriptions of \cite{Krticka+2024}.
+Moreover, the discontinuity in \vinfvesc\ is also contested \citep{Crowther+2006,Markova_Puls2008, Alkousa+2025}.
+However, there is some evidence for the 1-BiSJ in LBVs based on analyses of AG Car throughout its variability \citep[e.g.,][]{Vink-deKoter2002, Groh+2011, Groh+2011b} and dynamical structure modeling \citep{Grassitelli+2021}.